zlRedman/free-menu-fivem/README.md

 # Free Menu FiveM

-You need lua executor for use this menu.

-If you dont have lua executor you can get one here https://shoppy.gg/@zlRedman/groups/xLsdr0D
+How to use the menu ?
+You need a lua executor to inject it, the best is redENGINE you can buy here: www.instant-modz.com

-menu I often put again
+I will often publish menus here